About the Graduate Program

 required to verify your English proficiency.

-1. TOEFL, IELTS, or Duolingo scores must be submitted to the Office of Admissions by November 15th.
+1. TOEFL, Duolingo, ACT or SAT scores must be submitted to the Office of Admissions by November 15th.

 - TOEFL scores can be sent using institutional code: 4853